binarymist/BinaryMistBlog/content/post/cloud-security/index.md

 tags = ["application-security", "book", "cloud", "cloud-security", "cybersecurity", "dev-ops", "dev-sec-ops", "information-security", "infosec", "networking", "network-security", "security", "security-weaknesses", "serverless", "software-security"] title = "Cloud Security" math = true
+# By default the submission of new comments is enabled.
+#comments = true

 summary = """
 Discussion about Kim's new book on Cloud Security, some of the content, and links to other useful resources around securing your Cloud environments.